quirkyquixote/zebu2/doc/usage.rst

     %}

     /*
-     * The ast is a factory for nodes, and must be passed from outside.
-     * Depending on your mode of operation, a return location for the root
-     * node may be required, too.
-     */
-    %parse-param { struct zz_ast_mgr *ast }

-    /*
      * At least one possible data type will be struct zz_ast; all of them may
      * be, if the lexer has access to the zz_ast_mgr object and can construct
      * nodes by itself.